ttuegel/fontconfig-penultimate/README.md

 providing metric and family aliases and a few font-specific selective rendering settings;
 it does not provide font substitutions or detailed selective rendering configurations.
 It has no configurable parts,
-but it also will not override user configurations: fontconfig-penultimate provides a sensible and complete set of defaults, nothing more or less.
+but it also will not override your existing configuration: fontconfig-penultimate provides a sensible and complete set of defaults, nothing more or less.